 Share Facts: Learn and Reflect

-By learning and reflecting, we can examine our own biases and understand the diversity of experiences and perspectives that have built the multiculturalism of our country.
+By learning and reflecting, we can examine our own biases and understand the diversity of experiences and perspectives that have built our country.

 Read the resources below from ADL and partner organizations and share them with your community to foster discussion and understanding.

 The march toward justice is stronger when we do it together.
 Allies understand their power and privilege and use it to fight for justice and advance equity.